 - Current software is overly complex and hard to use, resulting in a lack of participation from employees

 An enterprise computerized maintenance management software helps to streamline administrative processes, provide increased access to information across the organization, and gather accurate and effective data for long-term planning.

 When looking for a centralized CMMS solution for your organization, there are core features and functions that should be considered.

-Features and functions to look for in a CMMS platform
+Features and Functions to look for in Computerized Maintenance Management Software

 Convenience and Ease of Use